Use App Tester

 Enable or disable your notifications

-Use the Notifications Settings tab to easily enable or disable the notifications that are added to the system's notification drawer.
+Use the Notifications Settings tab to easily enable or disable additional drawer notifications.

 The following image shows the Notification Settings tab: